semgrep/semgrep-docs/docs/getting-started.md

 ## Installing and running Semgrep locally

-Install and run [Semgrep CLI](https://github.com/returntocorp/semgrep/) to scan your code locally using Semgrep OSS Engine.
-Semgrep CLI runs offline on uncompiled code. **No code leaves your computer**.
+Install and run [Semgrep OSS Engine](https://github.com/returntocorp/semgrep/) (CLI) to scan your code locally.
+Semgrep OSS Engine runs offline on uncompiled code. **No code leaves your computer**.

-:::info Prerequisite
+:::info Prerequisites
-Semgrep CLI installation requires Python 3.7 or later.
+- Semgrep OSS Engine requires Python 3.7 or later.
 :::

-1. Install Semgrep CLI.
-Use one of the following options depending on your system and preference:
+1. To install Semgrep OSS Engine, use one of the following options:
     <Tabs
         defaultValue="macOS"
         values={[